turibe/swi-prolog-z3/README.md

 ### High-level: z3.pl

 The z3.pl module offers a high-level, user-friendly API, with:

 - Type inference, to minimize the number of declarations needed.

-    - Prolog goals push assertions onto the Z3 solver, and those assertions are automatically popped when Prolog backtracks.
+- Prolog goals that push assertions onto the Z3 solver, that are automatically popped when Prolog backtracks.

-The type inference uses a backtrackable map too.
-Types can be different from one query to the next.
+The type inference at this level also uses a backtrackable type map, so both types and assertions start afresh from one query to the next.
-Assertions also start afresh from one query to the next.

 The basic operations are:

 - `z3_push` : Typechecks and pushes a formula, as in